 We are committed to pursuing all legislative avenues to maximize the possibility of this issue being considered moving forward.

 When Congress passed the Credit Union Membership Access Act (CUMAA) (P.L.105-219) in 1998, they put into place restrictions on the ability of credit unions to offer member business loans.
 Congress codified the definition of a member business loan and limited a credit union's member business lending to the lesser of either 1.75 times the net worth of a well-capitalized credit union or 12.25 percent of total assets.
 Also pursuant to section 203 of CUMAA, Congress mandated that the Treasury Department study the issue of credit unions and member business lending.

-A 2011 study commissioned by the Small Business Administration's Office of Advocacy also found that bank lending was largely unaffected by changes in the credit unions' business lending, and that credit unions have the ability to offset declines in bank business lending during a recession (James A. Wilcox, The Increasing Importance of Credit Unions in Small Business Lending, Small Business Research Summary, SBA Office of Advocacy, No. 387.
-September, 2011).
+A January 2001 study by the Treasury Department and a 2011 study commissioned by the Small Business Administration's Office of Advocacy, both found that bank lending was largely unaffected by changes in the credit unions' business lending, and that credit unions have the ability to offset declines in bank business lending during a recession.

 12-6-12 Reid McConnell letter on MBL/TAG/IOLTA

 3-14-12 Reid-McConnell If Not Now, Then When?
 Letter Supporting MBL

 2-29-12 Member Business Lending Support Letter to President Obama

 1-31-12 Graves-Velazquez Member Business Lending for Job Creation

 March 5, 2014 - MBL amendments and improvements letter to NCUA